shoui520/shoui520.github.io/docs/faq.md

 ### I want to be able to speak with natives naturally, will your guide work?
 Yes.
 ### Will reading the AJATT, MIA and AntiMoon site be useful?
 Kinda.
 80% of the stuff on AJATT is trash, a lot of what's on MIA is about its Anki addons, but there are some helpful things on there.
 And honestly I don't even know about AntiMoon.
-The *Must Read* category in this server is enough for most people.
+The site is enough for most people.
 ### How long should I immerse per day?
 As much as you can.
 The more Japanese you do, the more gains you get.
 ### This method seems too hardcore for me…